mkviniciuz/japascii-code/README.md

 <h1>Transform a ASCII art into a Japanese Style</h1>

-- 1️⃣ Acess this link for search for ASCII art https://emojicombos.com/github
+- 1️⃣ Acess this link and search for an ASCII art https://emojicombos.com/github

 - 2️⃣ Search for an art in page